 Professional development is a strategic priority of Drexel’s Global Studies Program.
 Your educational experience is about learning, growing as a person and developing critical thinking skills.
 But students also need to prepare to find a career, pursue an advanced degree or another type of adventure.
 Your Global Studies degree will prepare you for a vast range of professional careers and graduate study programs.
 Choosing the best fit for you is much easier when you are familiar with local, national and international job markets and when you learn how apply to graduate programs.

-Our department hosts a series of career-related events to help students learn more about career options, networking skills, job searches and how to explore advanced education.
+Our department hosts a series of career-related events to help students learn more about career options, networking skills, job searches and advanced education.

 Anthony Perez worked as a human rights intern in Argentina and disaster relief advocate in Puerto Rico.